 include Claire Chase, Roomful of Teeth, Boston Lyric Opera, the Kreutzer and Chiara String Quartets, Sound Icon, members of the Philharmonia Orchestra, Transient Canvas, Mark Knoop, Marilyn Nonken, Constantine Finehouse, Wolfram Rieger, Ulrich Naudé, and Philip Howard, Serge Vuille, Christopher Graham, Clive Driskill-Smith, Christian Wilson, Carl Rosman, Clio Gould and Neil Heyde.

 sung widely by artists including the eminent German soprano Annette Dasch, Joseph Kaiser, Annika Sophie Ritlewski, Frank Kelley, Kevin Burdette and Roomful of Teeth.
 Settings of Paul Griffiths, Christian Bök, Celan, Éluard, Empson, William Henry Fox Talbot, Seamus Heaney, Heine, Hölderlin, MacDiarmid, Melville, Muresan, Pushkin, Rilke, Rückert, Updike, William Carlos Williams, Christa Wolf and W. B. Yeats.
-Nach-Fragen — the 30-minute commissioned song cycle commissioned by the Konzerthaus Dortmund on texts by the East German author Christa Wolf — garnered critical acclaim during two separate Annette Dasch.
+Nach-Fragen — the 30-minute commissioned song cycle commissioned by the Konzerthaus Dortmund on texts by the East German author Christa Wolf — garnered critical acclaim during two separate European tours by Annette Dasch.

 at the Amsterdam Concertgebouw, Wiener Konzerthaus, the Laeiszhalle in Hamburg, the Brucknerhaus in Linz, the Schwetzinger SWR Festspiele, The Kitchen, Weill Recital Hall, Boston's The Institute for Contemporary Art, Calderwood Pavilion, Sanders Theatre and Jordan Hall, and in London at the Royal Festival Hall, Duke’s Hall, The Forge, The Arcola Theatre, Wilton’s Music Hall and King’s Place.
 Commissions from Konzerthaus Dortmund, Staatstheater Kassel, the President of Harvard University, Sound Icon and Boston Lyric Opera.